Senthilkumar-Shanmugam/kubernetes-the-hardway-on-aws/README.md

     --tags "Key=Name,Value=worker-${i}"
 done

 Once instances are created verify that you are able to login into all 6 instances.
+It also has docker version 19 in all nodes.

 ssh -i ssh/{public key} ubuntu@{PUBLIC_IP}